Shyam (actor)

-Sunder Shyam Chadda (20 February 1920 – 25 April 1951) was an Indian actor in Hindi cinema.
+Shyam Sundar Chadha (20 February 1920 – 25 April 1951) better known mononymously as Shyam, was an Indian actor in Hindi cinema.
 He began his career in 1942 and worked in over 30 films until his death in 1951 at the age of 31.

-Early life and career
+Early life

-Shyam was born Sunder Shyam Chadha on 20 February 1920 in Sialkot, Punjab but grew up in Rawalpindi.
+Shyam was born as Shyam Sundar Chadha on 20 February 1920 in Sialkot, Punjab but grew up in Rawalpindi.
 Shyam graduated from Gordon College in Rawalpindi.
 He was a close friend of Saadat Hasan Manto and was the inspiration to many of his stories.
 Even after the independence of Pakistan in 1947, their friendship remained strong.